 Magnesia milk is NOT a beauty product!
 It was created as a laxative to relieve constipation and an antacid to help people relieve heartburn and indigestion.
 This means that the products that you find at your local drugstore are not meant to be applied to your face.
 They are meant to be orally consumed.
 People have tried to apply this product on the face (I don’t know why) and discovered its beauty benefits.

-When you apply this stuff to your skin, it does a great job soaking up oil and tightening your pores.
+When you apply milk of magnesia for your skin, it does a great job soaking up oil and tightening your pores.
 This is especially good for people with oily skin.
 It’s also easy to wash off making it ideal for people who may want to use this for oil spot treatments.

 Good and Cheap Makeup Primer Alternative?